hypebeast/keybits-server/docs/provision-server.rst

 Make a cup of tea and come back to see your new server (it'll take 10 to 15 minutes to install everything the first time).
 When Ansible completes it's tasks, visit:

-* http://YOURDOMAIN to see a landing page
+* http://YOURDOMAIN to see a basic landing page
 * http://blog.YOURDOMAIN to see your blog
 * http://analytics.YOURDOMAIN to see the piwik setup page